jverzani/SimpleExpressions.jl/docs/src/index.md

 Symbolic equations are specified using `~`, a notation borrowed from `Symbolics` for `SymPy` and now on loan to `SimpleExpressions`.
 Of course `=` is assignment, and `==` and `===` are used for comparisons, so some other syntax is necessary and `~` plays the role of distinguishing the left- and right-hand sides of an equation.

-By default, when calling a symbolic equation the difference of the left- and right-hand sides is used, so, in this case, symbolic equations can be passed directly to `find_zero`:
+By default, when calling a symbolic equation the difference of the left- and right-hand sides is used, so, in this case, symbolic equations can be passed directly to the `find_zero` method from `Roots`:

 ```@example expressions
 using Roots
 @symbolic x p